An Introduction to Low-Latency Scripting for Game Engines

 DEFINE_DYNCALL(1, dyncall1, int(int));

-Indeed it is.
+Indeed it is: int(int)is the function type.
 It’s also being used in the program like this:

 // Call a function that was registered as a dynamic call